teganbroderick/Travelmaps/README.md

 # TravelMaps

 TravelMaps is a full stack web application that allows users to share travel recommendations and itineraries.
 A custom web interface allows users to create dynamic maps with pointers to recommended places, and add place-specific notes.
-Users can share a read-only version of their maps across the web via a map-specific url.
+Users can share a dynamic, read-only version their maps across the web using a shareable link containing a unique identifier.
 An internal dashboard gathers data about trends across all users, such as popular travel destinations and recommended places, and displays the data on two charts and a heat map.
 The application has 94% test coverage using Python unittest.

 This project was made at Hackbright Academy in San Francisco over four weeks in November 2019.